rdev2021/myarch/README.md

 # myarch
-To maintain my package installation for my arch machines
+To maintain package installation for my arch machines